TASEmulators/BizHawk/README.md

 [to top](#bizhawk)

-### GNU+Linux
+### Unix

-*...or, as I’ve recently taken to calling it, Mono+GNU+Linux.*

-**IMPORTANT**: Linux support is a work-in-progress!
+**IMPORTANT**: Unix support is a work-in-progress!
 It is *not* complete, does *not* look very nice, and is *not* ready for anything that needs accuracy.

-You'll need to either build BizHawk yourself (see [*Building*](#gnulinux-1) below), or download a dev build (see [*Testing*](#testing) below).
+You'll need to either build BizHawk yourself (see [*Building*](#unix-1) below), or download a dev build (see [*Testing*](#testing) below; please note some features are broken in dev builds for unknown reasons).

-The runtime dependencies are: Mono "complete", Mono VB.NET, WINE (just `libwine` if available), glibc, NVIDIA's `cgc` utility, and your distro's LSB implementation.
-Run `EmuHawkMono.sh` to start Mono with the right library and executable paths — you can run it from anywhere, so putting it in a .desktop file is fine.
-If running the script doesn't start EmuHawk, it might be because the library path for your distro isn't known (if you use a terminal, it will say so in the output).
+The runtime dependencies are: Mono "complete", Mono VB.NET, WINE (just `libwine` if available), glibc, OpenAL, NVIDIA's `cgc` utility, and your distro's LSB implementation.
+Run `EmuHawkMono.sh` to start Mono with the right library and executable paths—you can run it from anywhere, so putting it in a .desktop file is fine.

 The systems that currently work are: GB + GBC (GBHawk), NES (NesHawk), SMS, Atari 7800, and some classic home computers.
 Nothing other than EmuHawk has been ported.
 See [#1430](https://github.com/TASVideos/BizHawk/issues/1430) for progress.